tomas-fryza/vhdl-course/Labs/05-counter_binary/README.md

 end architecture Behavioral;
 ```

-> **Generic** allows us to pass information into an entity and component.
+**Generic** allows us to pass information into an entity and component.
 Since a generic cannot be modified inside the architecture, it is like a constant.
-   >

-3. Simulate the module for different `g_NPERIOD` values and verify that the reset works correctly.
+3. Create a new VHDL test bench, simulate the module for different `g_NPERIOD` values, and verify that the reset works correctly.

     > **Warning:** Comment or remove lines in generated test bench that contain `clock_enable_o_process` process definition.
 The clock enable signal is generated by the VHDL module.
     >